influxdata/telegraf/plugins/inputs/http_listener_v2/README.md

   ## https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md
   data_format = "influx"

-  ## Setting this option to true will collect tags and values from query params.
-  # collect_query_params = true

-  ## Which query params should be collected.
-  ## Leaving an empty list means all parameters will be collected.
-  # query_params_whitelist = []
+  ## Part of the request to consume.
+  ## Available options are "body" and "query".
+  ## Note that the data source and data format are independent properties.

-  ## Which query params should be collected as tags.
+  ## To consume standard query params and POST forms - use "formdata" as a data_format.
-  # query_params_tag_keys = []
+  # data_source = "body"
 ```

 ### Metrics:

-Metrics are created from the request body and are dependant on the value of `data_format`.
+Metrics are collected from the part of the request specified by the `data_source` param and are parsed depending on the value of `data_format`.

-Setting `collect_query_params` option to true, will append fields from the URL query parameters to the metrics collected from the request body.
-It can also be used with an empty request body which will create a single metric from the query parameters only.

 ### Troubleshooting: